Graduating with a 3rd class or pass degree is no sin. You’re not the first and you certainly won’t be the last.

 Make them see reasons you’re are a perfect fit for that job.

-I told you grades are slowing fading away as a basis for accessing job applicants.
+I told you grades are slowly fading away as a basis for accessing job applicants.

 Confidence, skills and abilities are now huge determinant factors.